maximus-21/Neural-Machine-Translation/README.md

 # Neural-Machine-Translation
-This repo serves as building of machine translation model using se2seq model in Pytorch.<br>
+This repo serves as building of machine translation model using Seq-to-Seq model in Pytorch.<br>

 `Translation`: German to English<br>
 `Dataset`: Multi30k containing English and German captions for images from Flickr<br>